Bert0ns/an2dl-challenge-1/readme.md

 Ridurre la lunghezza della sequenza (es. da 100 a 50 timestep) Accelerare il training
 Ridurre il rischio di vanishing gradient

+### ADVICE 14/11 - Attention
+“Not all steps in time, equal weight do they carry.
+What is important, the model must learn to see.”

+Your LSTM, long memory it has.
+But does it remember the vital first step, when it reaches the last?
+Attention, a torch in the long corridor of time it is.
+It teaches the network where to look.
+It gives more weight to the critical moments.
+In this focus, great power find you can.